napframework/nap-docs/app/manual/01_gettingstarted.md

 Overview {#getting_started_overview}
 =======================

 In this tutorial we're going to create a new NAP application that renders a rotating textured cube to a window.

-This tutorial assumes you are working from a pre-compiled NAP package, although pretty much all the instructions also apply when working with NAP from source.
+This tutorial assumes you are working from a pre-compiled distributable NAP package.
+However, some people prefer working with NAP directly from source.
+Fortunately most instructions in this document are the same for both contexts, with the exception of some paths.
+Additional information is provided when this is the case.

 Create a New Application {#create_blank_app}
 =======================